 Antifreeze and Automotive Fluids

 - Recycling policies vary greatly.
 Check with local service stations or dealerships regarding the types of automotive fluids and oils that they are able to accept.

 Tires for accepted for recycling at several locations in Black Hawk County.

 The Black Hawk County Solid Waste Management Commission can accept certain automotive fluids (starter fluid, brake fluid, etc), cleaners, car wax and polishes, flammables (such as old gasoline), and other auto related toxic materials from county residents’ homes and garages during their spring and fall drop-off events.

-*Please note: Motor oil, oil filters, antifreeze, and tires are NOT accepted at these events.
+*Please note: Motor oil, oil filters, transmission fluid, power steering fluid, antifreeze, and tires are NOT accepted at these events.